Bringing Vintage Aircraft to Life since 2010

 Rear view

-The Grumman Hellcat would also see service with the Fleet Air Arm and the F6F-3 was originally called the Gannet Mk I before reverting back to its original Hellcat name later and equipped No. 800 Naval Air Squadron with whom it would first see action with the Fleet Air Arm stationed aboard HMS Emperor (D98) during December 1943.
-Although most of the Fleet Air Arm Hellcats would serve in the Far East with the British Pacific Fleet, with twelve squadrons equipped with either the Mk I or Mk II (F6F-5) by VJ Day.
-Two night fighter squadrons, Nos.
-891 Naval Air Squadron and 892 Naval Air Squadron based at RNAS Eglinton, were set-up with the Hellcat Mk NF.II night fighter though these would not see service during the Second World War (1939 – 1945).
+The F6F would also serve with the Fleet Air Arm, with the F6F-3, known as the Gannet Mk I, before being renamed the Hellcat Mk I, and the F6F-5 known as the Hellcat Mk II.
+They would equip at least twelve FAA squadrons, including No. 800 Naval Air Squadron who would be the first to use the type operationally when they undertook anti-shipping sorties off Norway in December 1943.
+Although most of the FAA Hellcats would serve in the Far East with the British Pacific Fleet, two night fighter squadrons, No. 891 Naval Air Squadron and No. 892 Naval Air Squadron were equipped with the Hellcat Mk NF.II, based on the F6F-5N, though these would not see service during the Second World War (1939 – 1945).

 Technical Details